 MORE HERE: Make the most of one-on-one discussions.

-He and I had talked about the fantabulous “blinking word technique,” that we found can be used in so many situations.
-[Originally from the book, "Love 'em or Lose 'em by Beverly Kaye and Sharon Jordan-Evans.
-Andy Robinson of CareerRealism does a great job of giving another example here.]
+We talked about the fantabulous “blinking word technique.”
+It can be used in so many situations.
+[Originally from the book, “Love ’em or Lose ’em by Beverly Kaye and Sharon Jordan-Evans.
+Andy Robinson of Careerealism does a great job of giving another example here.]

-The “blinking word technique” is fairly straight-forward.
+The “blinking word technique” is straightforward.
 I’m just going to launch into an example.
 If you need more, follow the references above.

-So, my client and I quickly went through this scenario He’s trying to get to know an employee better in a one-on-one discussion.
+My client and I quickly went through this scenario.
+He’s trying to get to know an employee better in a one-on-one discussion.